Founders of Science Fiction

 Join the Family

 Begin your journey with the Founders.
 Explore Mary Shelley, Jules Verne, and H.G.
-Wells, then follow the blog for fresh takes that connect their classic visions to today’s debates about science, technology, and the future.
+Wells, and browse the articles and resources that connect their classic visions to today’s debates about science, technology, and the future.